Do Shutters Reduce Noise? What Suffolk Homeowners Need to Know

 Draught proofing combined with shutters — Sealing the draught pathways in original sash windows before fitting shutters eliminates the sound-carrying draught pathway and increases the acoustic effectiveness of the shutters.
 Draught proofing of sash windows is relatively inexpensive and the combination with shutters produces better acoustic results than shutters alone.

 Acoustic seals on shutter frames — Where noise reduction is a specific requirement, acoustic seal tape can be applied to the shutter frame to improve the seal between the frame and the reveal, reducing the flanking sound transmission around the panel edges.
 This is a specialist option that we can discuss at the survey stage for properties where noise is a primary concern.
+Read our complete dedicated guide to acoustic shutters in Suffolk for a full breakdown of specification, performance and property types.

 The honest verdict